diku-dk/EventBenchmark/README.md

 * [Workload](Common/Workload)
     The workload manager that ensures the empriment workload adheres to the workload configuration provided by the user

-The directories [Dapr](Dapr), [Statefun](Statefun), and [Orleans](Orleans) relies upon (and extends) many of the above classes to ensure the driver core functionalities remain functional in each respective platform.
-For example, due to the synchrnous RPC nature of Orleans, the use of events to mark the end of a long-running business transaction is not necessary, reason why the workload manager is overriden.
+The directories [Dapr](Dapr), [Statefun](Statefun), and [Orleans](Orleans) rely upon (and extend) many of the above classes to ensure the driver core functionalities are configured to each respective platform.
+For example, due to the synchronous RPC communication abstraction of Orleans, the use of asynchronous events to mark the end of a long-running business transaction is not necessary, reason why the workload manager is overriden in the [Orleans](Orleans) subproject.

-The directory [Tests](Tests) contain varied unit tests to ensure the correctness of the requests sent to a platform.
+The directory [Tests](Tests) contains varied unit tests to ensure the correctness of the requests sent to a platform.

+The directory [DriverBench](DriverBench) contains microbenchmarks attesting the performance of the driver.

 ### <a name="data"></a>Data Generation